Charles Bronson: 1951–1958: Early films to leading roles

 Also in 1954, during the height of the Red Scare and the House Un-American Activities Committee (HUAC) proceedings, he changed his surname from Buchinsky to Bronson at the suggestion of his agent, who feared that a Russian surname might damage his career.

 In 1955, Bronson acted in Target Zero, Big House, U.S.A., and Jubal.
 That year on television he played a lead in "A Chain of Hearts", an episode of the anthology drama series DuPont Cavalcade Theater.

 In 1956 he acted in Sam Fuller's Run of the Arrow.
 That year on television, he played Alexis St. Martin in "Who Search for Truth", an episode of Medic.
 Also that year he started acting in the television show Alfred Hitchcock Presents and would return over the years.
 These episodes are "And So Died Riabouchinska" (Season 1 Episode 20, which aired 2/10/1956), "There Was an Old Woman" (1956), and "The Woman Who Wanted to Live" (1962).

 In 1957, Bronson was cast in the Western series Colt .45 as an outlaw named Danny Arnold in the episode "Young Gun".
 He had the lead role in the episode "The Apache Kid" of the syndicated crime drama The Sheriff of Cochise, starring John Bromfield.
 He appeared in five episodes of Richard Boone's Have Gun – Will Travel (1957–63).
 He guest-starred in the short-lived CBS situation comedy, Hey, Jeannie!

 In May 1958, Roger Corman's biopic of a real life gangster Machine-Gun Kelly premiered, and in it Bronson plays the lead.
 Geoffrey M. Warren of The Los Angeles Times said Bronson makes Kelly "a full, three dimensional human being".

-In June 1958, Showdown at Boot Hill premiered, where he played the lead.
+In June 1958 Showdown at Boot Hill premiered, in which he played the lead.

 The following July Gang War started its theatrical run.
 In this film, Bronson plays the lead as a Los Angeles high-school teacher who witnesses a gangland killing and agrees to testify, not realizing this will cause retaliation.

 In 1958 on television, Bronson appeared as Butch Cassidy on the television Western Tales of Wells Fargo in the episode titled "Butch Cassidy".